 The proposed project activity will displace energy from a more carbon-intensive grid.
-In addition, the project will also lead to the avoidance of methane emissions given that the biomass used for electricity generation would otherwise be left for decay or landfilled generating methane.
-The estimate of total reductions from the electricity generation component is 430,663 tCO2e over 21 years.
+In addition, the project will also lead to the avoidance of methane emissions given that the biomass used for electricity generation would otherwise be landfilled generating methane.
+The estimate of total reductions from the electricity generation component is $1,061,542tCO_2e$ over 21 years.

 Another source of emission reduction of the project is avoidance of methane emissions from decomposition of wood and biomass in landfills.
-Brasil has a huge wood industry, with more than 1200 sawmills.
+Brazil has a huge wood industry, with more than 1200 sawmills.
 Most of industries (87%) are located in south region.
-As an example, Parana and Santa Catarina states represent almost 80% of all Pinus spp. consumption (Sant'anna et.al1).
+As an example, Parana and Santa Catarina states represent almost 80% of all Pinus spp. consumption (Sant'anna et al1).

 The Brazilian technologies in sawmills in general are very poor, and less than 50% of wood is transformed in products.
 The other 50% are wood residues.
-Given the large number of sawmills in south region the biomass residue generation is concentrated in this region, creating an excess of biomass residues that the market cannot absorb.
+Given the large number of sawmills in south region the biomass residue generation is concentrated in south region, creating an excess of biomass residues that the market cannot absorb.

-A study from Brand et.al. $(2001)^2$ reports the production and use of wood residues of 283 companies in the region around the municipality of Lages, Santa Catarina state.
-The study concludes that more than 20% of residues are not used or sold resulting in many large biomass piles that are left for decay, generating methane during this process.
-Brand et.al. study was limited to the region around the municipality of Lages and it took in to account only part of the wood industries in the region and excluded the pulp and paper sector.
-The selected region accounts for only 94,400 ha of Pinus spp. plantation.
+A study from Brand et al. (2001).2 reports the production and use of wood residues of 283 companies in the region around the municipality of Lages, Santa Catarina state.
+The study concludes that more than 20% of residues are not used or sold resulting in many large biomass piles that a left for decay, generating methane during this process.
+Nevertheless Brand et.al. study was limited to the region around the municipality of Lages , Santa Catarina state.and iIt took in to account only part of the wood industries in the region and excluded the pulp and paper sector.
+Furthermore the selected region accounts for only 94,400 ha of Pinus spp. plantation.

-According to a study from ABIMCI3 (Associação Brasileira da Indústria de Madeira Processada Mecanicamente), Santa Catarina state has 598 industries in the wood sector, and a total area of Pinus spp. plantation of 317,000 ha.
-Given that Pinus is, according to Brand et.al study, an important source of residue generation in the region, we conclude that the study covers 47% of the industry (in number of industrial plants) and 30% of the Pinus spp. planted area.
+According to a study from $ABIMCI^3$ (Associação Brasileira da Indústria de Madeira Processada Mecanicamente), Santa Catarina State has 598 industries in the wood sector, and a total area of Pinus spp. plantation of 317,000 ha.
+Given that Pinus is, according to Brand et al study, an important source of residue generation in the region, we conclude that the study covers 47% of the industry (in number of industrial plants) and 30% of the Pinus spp.planted area.